 More recently, the Core Team has created a student resources page for our division, so that faculty can direct students to off and on campus resources such as food, health, psychological service, legal assistance, and more.
 We hope faculty and students will use these resources and include on their syllabi and on their course pages.

-As of Winter 2017, our current core team membership consists of the following: Carolyn Wilkins-Greene (Dean), Jim Nguyen (Liaison/Political Science), Jila Maleksalehi (Child Development), Steve Nava (Sociology), Ameeta Tiwana (Anthropology) and Rich Booher (Philosophy).
+As of Winter 2019, our current core team membership consists of the following: Carolyn Wilkins-Greene (Dean), Steve Nava (Liaison/Sociology), Jim Nguyen (Political Science), Ameeta Tiwana (Anthropology), Rich Booher (Philosophy), MyLinh Pham (History), Laura Chin (Political Science) and Lori Clinchard (Humanities).

 We meet bi-weekly for one hour each term.
 We welcome the participation of new members.
-If you are interested in joining the core team, please email Jim Nguyen at firstname.lastname@example.org.
+If you are interested in joining the core team, please email Steve Nava at firstname.lastname@example.org.

 C.A.R. is a project started by Dean Carolyn Wilkins-Greene to engage faculty in having conversations with their colleagues about student equity.
 In the past, selected readings were provided by the dean at which point faculty would engage in discussion in the article as it relates to their discipline (Conversation).
 During the conversation, the discipline faculty would devise a way in which to apply the lessons learned from the article to their classrooms (Application).
 At quarter end, the faculty would then re-convene to discuss how the application went, what went well, and what could be improved on in the future (Reflection).